 Public Interest Career Counseling

-The Office of Career and Professional Development provides individual advising
+The Office of Career and Professional Development (OCPD) provides individual advising

 to students interested in pursing public interest careers.
-Emily Kite, the Public Interest Advisor, is available to meet one-on-one with students to discuss, among other things, public interest careers and job searches, post-graduate fellowships, and funding for summer public interest positions.
+OCPD Director Emily Kite, the primary public interest adviser, is available to meet one-on-one with students to discuss, among other things, public interest careers and job searches, post-graduate fellowships, and funding for summer public interest positions.
 She can be contacted for appointments at either 608-262-8554 or email@example.com.
 Emily also maintains an e-mail listserv for students interested in receiving periodic updates on public interest events and jobs.
 Please contact her directly to join the listserv.

 Public Interest Job Fairs